-As you may already know, we're huge fans of Galway's foodie culture.
-Although we can't visit our favourite restaurants right now, we thought we'd bring a taste of Galway grub, right to your door.
+We're huge fans of Galway's foodie culture and, though we'd love to visit our favourite restaurants every single night, it's just not feasible!
+But you can still get a taste of Galway grub even when you're cooking from home!
 Teaming up with some of the best restaurants and cafes in town, For Fork Sake is an online recipe series for you to try and recreate your favourite dishes at home.

 In the West of Ireland Langoustine's are in abundance, but are often hugely underrated by the public.
 We wanted to show that with a bit of extra love, they can be really versatile ingredients that you can use in your cooking at home, as well as in a Restaurant.